- 1 What are badges and what do they do in 2K23 (badges explained)

 - Select the badge that you want to remove;

 - Make sure that you deactivate the badge that you want to remove by checking if it’s invisible on your screen.

 If you think that a certain badge does not go well with another, you may remove that badge from your arsenal.
 Any changes made to your player’s badge selection will be reflected in your next game.

 Note that after you remove a badge, you may activate it again if ever you want to try out new builds.
 The badge will just be inactive in your badge dashboard, but a quick click will allow them to be available again at any time.

 How many badges do you need to get Hall of Fame in NBA 2K?

-Looking for more NBA 2K22 guides?
+Looking for more 2K23 guides?